APSO: 61-year-old man caught in bed with 7-year-old girl in Bunkie - NewsBreak

 Opelousas Police are investigating the death of two women in the 1200 block of Ina Clara Dr.

-According to Police Chief Martin McLendon, the shooting took place at the intersection of Ina Clare Drive and Bernice Street around 10:27 pm on Thursday.
+Opelousas Police are asking for tips from the public for a drive-by shooting that happened Thursday at 10:27 p.m. at the corner of Ina Clare Drive and Bernice Street.

+33-Year-Old Jeremiah Guilbeau Dead After Collision In Lafayette Parish (Lafayette Parish, LA)

+Official reports state that a motorcycle accident took place on Thursday at 7 AM, specifically in the 2900 block of NE Evangeline Thruway.
+The victim, identified as a 33-year-old Carencro man named Jeremiah Guilbeau passed a vehicle in a no-passing zone.
+His motorcycle then struck the front quarter panel of the vehicle that was turning into a parking lot.
+Police Spokesperson for the Lafayette Parish added that he then died at the scene.

 APD seeking help to identify gun shop burglary suspects

 ALEXANDRIA, La.
-(KALB) - The Alexandria Police Department has released images of the suspects wanted in connection with the burglary of a gun shop on Jackson Street that occurred Tuesday, Nov.
-29, in which a stolen vehicle crashed into the building.
-If anyone has any information regarding the identity of...
+(WNTZ) – Alexandria Police detectives have released a series of surveillance camera images of the suspects wanted in connection with the burglary of a gun shop on Jackson Street that occurred early Tuesday morning in which a stolen vehicle was crashed into the building.
+If anyone has...

 kalb.com

-Note: UPDATE: Police identify two women killed in Opelousas drive-by UPDATE: Missing Alexandria teen located